openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

 In this guide we take two nodes deployment as an example.
 One node to run the Tricircle API, the central Neutron server and one pod, the other one node to run another pod.
-Both nodes have two network interfaces, for management network and provider VLAN network.
-For VLAN network, the physical network infrastructure should support VLAN tagging.
+For VLAN network, both nodes should have two network interfaces, which are connected to the management network and provider VLAN network.
+The physical network infrastructure should support VLAN tagging.
+For VxLAN network, you can combine the management plane and data plane, in this case, only one network interface is needed.
 If you would like to try north-south networking, too, you should prepare one more network interface in the second node for the external network.
 In this guide, the external network is also VLAN type, so the local.conf sample is based on VLAN type external network setup.
 For the resource